Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

-From the viewpoint of construction of Sobolev spaces on metric spaces, there has already been an established theory based on upper gradients, which corresponds to local Lipschitz constants of Lipschitz functions.
-As for the scheme (1) and (2) above, this direction is to seek a counterpart of $\nabla{f}$ instead of the convergence of $\s^n\E_p^n(f)$ like us.
+From the viewpoint of construction of Sobolev spaces on metric spaces, there have already been established theories based on upper gradients, which correspond to local Lipschitz constants of Lipschitz functions.
+Compared with our strategy above, this direction is to seek a counterpart of $\nabla{f}$ instead of the convergence of $\s^n\E_p^n(P_nf)$ like us.
 The pioneering works of this theory are Haj{\l}asz\cite{Haj1}, Cheeger\cite{Cheeger} and Shanmugalingam\cite{Shanm1}.
-One can find the panoramic view of this established theory in \cite{HeiKoShTy}.
-Recent study by Kajino and Murugan in \cite{KajMur2}, however, has suggested that the established theory may not cover all the interesting cases.
-So far examples in question are higher dimensional Sierpinski gaskets, the Vicsek set and the planar Sierpinski carpet.
-What they have shown in \cite{KajMur2} is that the Brownian motions on those examples won't have Gaussian heat kernel estimate under any time change by a pair $(d, \mu)$, where a metric $d$ is quasisymmetric to the Euclidean metric $d_E$ and a measure $\mu$ has the volume doubling property with respect to $d_E$.
-(To be precise, the planar Sierpinski carpet is not treated in \cite{KajMur2} but in \cite{Kaj6}.)
-On the other hand, under the established theory, a heat kernel associated with $(1, 2)$-Sobolev space with Poincar{\'e} inequality should satisfy Gaussian estimate due to the results in \cite{Gri1,Saloff1} and \cite{Sturm1}.
+One can find a panoramic view of this theory in \cite{HeiKoShTy}.
+Recent studies by Kajino and Murugan in \cite{KajMur2} and \cite{KajMur3}, however, have suggested that they may not cover all the interesting cases.
+So far examples in question are higher dimensional Sierpinski gaskets, the Vicsek set, and the planar Sierpinski carpet.
+What they have shown in \cite{KajMur2} and \cite{KajMur3} is that the Brownian motions on those examples will not have the Gaussian heat kernel estimate under any time change by a pair $(d, \mu)$, where a metric $d$ is quasisymmetric to the Euclidean metric $d_E$ and a measure $\mu$ has the volume doubling property with respect to $d_E$.
+On the other hand, under the established theory, the heat kernel associated with a $(1, 2)$-Sobolev space satisfying a $(2, 2)$-Poincar{\'e} inequality should satisfy the Gaussian estimate due to the results in \cite{Gri1,Saloff1} and \cite{Sturm1}.
 Thus, the Dirichlet forms associated with the Brownian motions on the above-mentioned self-similar sets can hardly be one of $(1, 2)$-Sobolev spaces based on upper gradients.
-Partly motivated by such a situation, we will try to provide an alternative theory of function spaces, which may be called Sobolev spaces or else, on metric spaces leading to the construction of natural diffusion processes at the same time.
-Getting straight to the conclusion, we propose a condition called $p$-conductive homogeneity and show that under this condition, the strategy consisting of (1) and (2) succeeds for $p > \dim_{AR}(K, d)$, where $\dim_{AR}(K, d)$ is the Ahlfors regular conformal dimension of $(K, d)$.
+Note that, in these cases, there exist plenty of rectifiable curves with respect to (the restriction of) the Euclidean metrics, which are even quasiconvex.
+Partly motivated by such a situation, we will try to provide an alternative theory of function spaces, which may be called Sobolev spaces or else, on metric spaces, and to construct natural diffusion processes at the same time.
+Getting straight to the conclusion, we propose a condition called $p$-conductive homogeneity and show that under this condition, the strategy consisting of (1) and (2) succeeds for $p > \dim_{AR}(K, d)$, where $\dim_{AR}(K, d)$ is the Ahlfors regular conformal dimension of a compact metric space$(K, d)$.
 One can see a more precise and detailed exposition in what follows.
-The definition of the Ahlfors regular conformal dimension of a metric space $(K, d)$ is
+The definition of the Ahlfors regular conformal dimension of $(K, d)$ is